Yandex Cloud

 • ingress.alb.yc.io/external-ipv4-address: Public access to the load balancer from the internet.
 Enter the IP address you got earlier or set auto to get a new IP address automatically.

-If you set auto, deleting the load balancer from the cloud will also delete the IP address.
-To avoid this, use an existing reserved IP address.
+If you set auto, deleting the load balancer from the cloud removes its IP address.
+To avoid this, use a reserved IP address.

 Note